NickAllenov-DE/NickAllenov-DE/README.md

 - ⚡ Fun fact: ...
 -->

-### My name is Nikolai Allenov, and I am a Data Engineer with a unique combination of rich experience in medicine and deep knowledge in the field of data processing.
+### My name is Nikolai Allenov, and I am an Data Analyst / Data Engineer with a unique combination of rich experience in medicine and deep knowledge in the field of data processing.
 My experience as a doctor has allowed me to develop analytical thinking, attention to detail and the ability to solve critical tasks.
 Realizing the growing importance of data in the modern world, I underwent professional retraining in Data Engineering, which allowed me to master modern technologies and data processing tools.